About Q-Advantage

 What we measure

-Each product targets a different layer of the quantum-cryptography problem.
-The discipline is the same across all three: vendor-published or peer-reviewed sources only, every figure dated and methodology-tagged, every result reproducible from a public commit.
+Four instruments, each answering a different part of the same question.
+Two are live today; the rating and the cost calculator are named here honestly as not yet published, rather than pre-announced as shipped.
+The discipline is identical across all of them: vendor-published or peer-reviewed sources only, every figure dated and methodology-tagged, every result reproducible from a public commit.

 Q-Day Index